Madge Tennent: Critical reception

-Writing for the London Evening Standard, Eric Newton praised Tennent's 1937 one-woman exhibition at the Wertheim Gallery: One can see that it would be the easiest thing in the world for Mrs. Tennent to draw and paint with literal accuracy, and leave it at that.
-She has the equipment of an exceptionally gifted artist, and to prove it she includes one or two heads done with an academic, though masterly touch, which gives one no more than the physical features of her sitters.
-But luckily she feels the art has other things to do than hold mirrors up to nature.
-It is plain that Honolulu has set her imagination on fire, and her later paintings are symbolic, rather than representational.
-Vivid prismatic colors, and a gargantuan sense of form, are the dominant features of her later style.
-Not so much massive as fantastically round, clad in voluminous draperies of almost painfully intense color, give one a sense of tropical exuberance not confined to paint […] her art could be described as an experiment in amplitude.
+One can see from the exhibition of Miss [sic] Tennent's work at the Wertheim Gallery in Burlington Gardens that it would be the easiest thing in the world for her to draw and paint with careful and literal accuracy and leave it at that.
+She has the equipment of an exceptionally gifted student, and to prove it she includes one or two drawings of heads done with an academic though masterly touch which gives one no more than the physical features of her sitters.
+But, luckily, she feels that art has other things to do than hold mirrors up to Nature.
+It is plain that Honolulu, where she has been working, has set her imagination on fire, and her later paintings are symbolic rather than representational.
+Vivid prismatic colour and a gargantuan sense of form are the dominant features of her later style.
+These paintings of native women, not so much massive as fantastically rotund, clad in voluminous draperies of almost painfully intense colour, give one a sense of tropical exuberance.
+Her exuberance is not confined to paint.
+In the drawings of this later phase she still seeks to express volume rather than outline.
+Her art could be described as an experiment in amplitude.

+The wider press response was divided, with several reviewers praising Tennent's draftsmanship while balking at the color and scale of the large oils.
+Jan Gordon, writing in The Observer, described her as painting "Hawaiian scenes with immense gusto" and singled out her pencil drawings as evidence of a "deliberately selective" attitude toward paint.
+The critic for Apollo conceded that "she can draw" but judged that her "overwhelming love for passionate colour" was carried "too far", and a reviewer for Artist found in her drawings "draughtsmanship of a very high order indeed" while complaining that in the oils she seemed "to go artistically berserk".
+The most hostile notice came from Gillian Burke in the Dublin Saturday Herald, who pronounced the earlier, more naturalistic Hawaiian work "far superior" to the recent monumental canvases, whose massive figures she dismissed as "crude, gross monsters".

 Legacy

-During the mid-1950s, Madge Tennent suffered the first of several heart attacks, prompting her to shift from large-scale undertakings on canvas to smaller works on paper.
-She was diagnosed with a permanent heart ailment in 1958, and by 1965 she had discontinued working and moved into the Maunalani Hospital near Manoa.
-After a decade of gradually declining health, Tennent died in Honolulu on 5 February 1972.
-Her funeral was held at St. Andrew's Cathedral in Honolulu.
-Three days after her death, the Hawaiʻi State Senate commemorated the artist's vision, accomplishments, and influence:
+Three days after Tennent's death, the Hawaiʻi State Senate adopted Senate Resolution No. 67, commemorating the artist's vision, accomplishments, and influence: